-Linux provides different tools to find file for different attributes.
-We can find files according to their size, name, modification time location etc. But one of the most used metric is finding file according to its name.
-In this tutorial we will look different tools to find files by name in Linux.
+Linux provides different tools to find files for different attributes.
+We can find files according to their size, name, modification time location, etc. But one of the most used metrics is finding file according to its name.
+In this tutorial, we will look at different tools to find files by name in Linux.

 find is the most feature-full tool to find files according to its name.

 find provides a lot more features which can be examined in the following tutorial.

 We will use